-Before meeting with an insurer, come prepared with a list of questions that you want clarification.
+Before meeting with an insurer, come prepared with a list of questions that you want clarification on.

-Never meet an insurer without a list of your personal requirements, insurance needs and budget, so that they can provide you an accurate estimate of your insurance policy.
+Never meet an insurer without a list of your personal requirements, insurance needs, and budget, so that they can provide you with an accurate estimate of your insurance policy.

 Take charge of your situation when buying an insurance policy.
-If in doubt with an insurer’s proposed policy, you can always withdraw as long as it still covered with the 14-day cooling off period.
+If in doubt about an insurer’s proposed policy, you can always withdraw as long as it is still covered by the 14-day cooling-off period.
 If you exceeded the deadline, cancellation fees may apply.

 If you are unsure of all the different terminology used in the insurance policies you are considering, why not get Gym Insurance HQ to look over it and see if our team can get a better deal for you or even just explain the terminology so that you understand the insurance?
 We as brokers are here to advocate for the client and ensure that you are fully insured against risks.
 Call us on 1300 815 344 or go online to request a quote to find out more.